 Thermal radiation

-- in the way that physics uses it refers to "if it is above 0 Kelvin then it emits some electromagnetism"
+- physics mostly uses uses this to to "if it is above 0 Kelvin, then it emits some electromagnetism"

 - in an everyday sense we mostly think about the heat component

-Incandescence is basically the same thing -- but zoomed in, caring only about the human-visible-light range of that EM emission
+Incandescence is also sort of the same thing -- but zoomed in to care only about the human-visible-light range of that EM emission

 - usually with a temperature between 500K (below which you don't see much) and 15000K (some xenon lamps?
-Practically the ~6000K sun is what we see the most)
+Practically the ~6000K sun is what we see most often)

 In the context of lighting,